A Benchmark Study on Calibration: Experiments and Discussion

 \subsection{Can robustness be used as a calibration measurement?}

-Previous research~\cite{thulasidasan2019mixup} suggests that a well-calibrated model should perform well on OoD datasets.
-Several studies, including~\cite{mukhoti2020calibrating}, have utilized this notion to evaluate their calibration methods.
+Previous research~\citep{thulasidasan2019mixup} suggests that a well-calibrated model should perform well on OoD datasets.
+Several studies, including~\citep{mukhoti2020calibrating}, have utilized this notion to evaluate their calibration methods.
 Given that accuracy on corruption datasets is a robustness indicator and have a strong correlation with adversarial robustness, a question arises: can other robustness metrics serve as a measure of calibration?

 \textbf{Experiment Setup:}~To address this question, we focus on the Kendall ranking correlation matrix between ECE and various metrics for models ranked in the top 1000, 2000, and so on, based on their accuracy.
-Recently, a dataset based on NAS-Bench-201~\cite{jung2023neural} was proposed, which evaluates the robustness performance on all TSS models available in NATS-Bench and enables us to evaluate the relationship between robustness and calibration.
+Recently, a dataset based on NAS-Bench-201~\citep{jung2023neural} was proposed, which evaluates the robustness performance on all TSS models available in NATS-Bench and enables us to evaluate the relationship between robustness and calibration.
 Thus, the considered metrics include accuracy, calibration metrics such as bin-based $\text{ECE}_{em}$, statistics-based KSCE, and kernel-based MMCE, as well as robustness metrics like adversarial robustness (PGD attack and square attack) and accuracy on corruption datasets (forest, shot noise, snow, and glass blur), and Area under the Curve (AuC) on CIFAR-10-C and SVHN.
 We depicted the correlation coefficients for different populations using a line plot, as shown in Figure~\ref{fig:kendall_ece_top_ranked_models}.
-The experiment was conducted on CIFAR-10, and experiments for other datasets are provided in the Appendix. + \textbf{Discussion:}~Upon analyzing the top 1000 ranked models, we found that all robustness metrics, including adversarial robustness and accuracy on corruption datasets, exhibited a strong correlation with ECE~\cite{jung2023neural}.
-Additionally, even prediction accuracy had a high correlation with ECE.
-However, as we included worse-performing models, such as top 4000 accuracy models, the correlation was not observed for most metrics such as accuracy and snow corruption accuracy.
-Nonetheless, some robustness metrics, such as PGD attack robustness accuracy, still displayed a high correlation with ECE.
-On the other hand, bin-based $\text{ECE}_{em}$, statistics-based KSCE, and kernel-based MMCE had a high correlation with ECE regardless of the model's performance on prediction accuracy.
+The experiment was conducted on CIFAR-10, and experiments for other datasets are provided in Appendix~\ref{sec:Relationship Accuracy, Robustness and Calibration Measurements}.